UPPMAX/programming_formalisms/retrospects/2023_reflection_richel.md

 as before (as I wasn't).
 Due to this, I would enjoy a more ruthless and anonymous evaluation at the last day.

+I feel all teachers could have learned more would the evaluations be anonymous.

+## Course as part of the cirriculum

+I wonder if we reached our own goals.
+Here I evaluate, from [the course desciption](https://www.uppmax.uu.se/support/courses-and-workshops/programming-formalisms/):

+> This course aims to give life scientists, bioinformaticians, and other scientists with some experience in programming and scripting

+The audience is clear.

+> an understanding of the underlying principles of software development, design, and programming.

+I think we did.

+> The course aims to strengthen the understanding of more advanced programming concepts,

+Did I?

+> ability to produce more reusable scripts through modular programming

+Was that so?

+> and to enable a better understanding of how to evaluate a script or programs performance.

+This was done by me, in a meagre way.

+> We will cover an introduction to Algorithms and Data structures,

+This was done by me, in a meagre way.

+> Programming Paradigms especially structured and object oriented programming
+> and to give a overview of other paradigms like functional programming.

+AFAICS, we did not.

+> Modular development

+Unsure.

+> and (code) reusability,

+Unsure.

+> testing

+This was done by me, quite extensively.

+> and optimisation.

+This was done by me, in a mediocre way.

+> We will cover theory with bridging practical examples and applications

+I know the students wanted more practical examples in parts taught by other teachers.

+> to enhance the theoretical understanding of the principles.

+Is this really the goal?
+Should it?
+Shouldn't is be: 'to be able to design, write, test and optimize a research project in a structured way'?

+## Definition of quality

+I still struggle to see how we answer the question: 'How do we teachers know we did a good job teaching?'.

+## Ideas for next year

+ * More focus on academics, e.g. start from writing a paper.
+   It would make the course similar to 'Tools for reproducible research', yet more focused on how to use these.
+   'Programming formalisms for research/open science/preregistrations'
+ * As instructors, do one big project together, to align our ideas
+ * Add a speed profile to the big project
+ * Add a big-O measurement to the big project
+ * Get at least 1 anonymous evaluation